Robert Stearns (pastor)

-Robert Stearns is an American pastor and Evangelical Christian leader who founded Eagles' Wings Ministries located in Clarence, New York and currently pastors the historic Tabernacle Church in Orchard Park, New York.
+Robert R. Stearns is an American pastor and Evangelical Christian leader who founded Eagle's Wings Ministries located in Clarence, New York and currently pastors the historic Tabernacle Church in Orchard Park, New York.
 A "leading voice in the Christian Zionist movement," Stearns is the leader and co-founder of the annual Day of Prayer for the Peace of Jerusalem: The single largest international Christian Zionist event and during which thousands of churches worldwide pray for the peace of Jerusalem.
 Currently, he resides in Clarence, New York with his three sons.
 They have begun to follow in his musical footsteps by forming a music collective called The Brothers of Mercy.

 Early career and founding Eagles' Wings

 Stearns, after graduation from Valley Forge Christian College (VFCC) of the Assemblies of God, lived in Jerusalem in the 1990s volunteering for the International Christian Embassy.
 It was at VFCC where he discovered and studied Judeo-Christian relations and roots of Judaism in Christianity.
 A/G missionary Phill Goble of Artists for Israel was one of the main teachers on the subject at VFCC.

 Stearns says he sees an even stronger relationship between Jews and Christians in the near future.
 That said, Stearns did not fellowship with Jewish students during his time at VFCC.
 One of his mentors and counsellors was Loren McRae.
 His teachings are often quoted, without reference, in Stearns' books.

 Upon returning home to Buffalo, New York, Robert discussed the possibilities of founding a pro-Israel ministry with the Thomas F. Reid, the senior leader and bishop of the Tabernacle Church.
 The new ministry Stearns founded is called Eagles' Wings.

 Stearns was one of the original directors of Christians United for Israel.